raphaelpreston/KnotTheory/README.md

  - just go down a rope and check all sides of it for endpoints of other ropes (directionality would still be better)
  - when using first derivative to get slope, get as close as you can do perpendicular against the end boundary of the line
  - intersection likely to be near another line

+ - has a problem with small arcs for some reason
+ - assumption: i0 and j dirs must arrive at an i1 and i1, k dirs must arrive at i0 crossings

 - always trying to balance computation on the fly vs computation on changes, like with